You’ll be able to apply for student loan forgiveness soon: Here’s what we know

 When can I apply?

-The student loan forgiveness application will open in “early October,” Department of Education Secretary Miguel Cardona says.
+The student loan forgiveness application will open in “early October,” Department of Education Secretary Miguel Cardona said.
 An exact date for when that application will open hasn’t been released.

 According to Cardona, once you’ve completed your application, you’ll be notified of the “next steps” via email.
 It’s not yet clear what the application and the next steps will entail.